danilojr-delacruz/concentration/README.md

 # Concentration of Volume
-A collection of code I used for the MATH40008 Poster Project on Concentration of Measures.
+A collection of code and visualisation realted to the MATH40008 Poster Project on Concentration of Measures.